-Over time, your brush will likely pick up oil and product from your hair which can be reapplied when you use it after washing.
+Over time, your brush will likely pick up oil and product from your hair which can be reapplied to your hair when you use it.
 On a regular basis, clean your brush by rinsing it off and removing strands that get caught.

 Messing with your hair too much or too often stimulates the scalp and can cause irritation, which results in your oil glands increasing production.
-To avoid the issue, be gentle when styling and try to avoid touching your hair throughout the day.
+To avoid stimulating your scalp and producing extra oil, be gentle when styling and try to avoid touching your hair throughout the day.

 As your scalp produces new skin cells, it sheds the old skin so oil can freely pass through.
 However, sometimes the old skin cells aren’t shed fast enough which can lead to build up.
 When follicles get backed up, your strands don’t get enough oil so your scalp gets the signal that it needs to produce more.
 The result, is eventually the oil breaks through and your hair gets way more than it needs.
 To prevent this, use a scalp exfoliator to clear debris and prevent build up.